In-Hospital Volunteer FAQs

 You do not have to pay for parking.
 To attend the Volunteer Info Session you can park in the Cambridge Visitor Parking Lot on Cambridge Avenue, at no charge.
 You will be instructed where to park for your training visits and when you become a volunteer – all at no charge.

-There is a suggested $10 donation for your uniform, and it can be collected at the time you get your uniform.
+There is a suggested $20 donation for your uniform (apron and shirt), and it can be collected at the time you pick it up.